ironhack-labs/lab-javascript-greatest-movies/README.md

 ### Iteration 1: All directors

 We need to get the array of all directors.
 Since this is a warm up, we will give you a hint: you have to _map_ through the array of movies and get all the directors into one array as a final result.
-Go ahead and create a function named `getAllDirectors()` that receives an array of movies as an argument and returns a new (_mapped_ array).
+Go ahead and create a function named `getAllDirectors()` that receives an array of movies as an argument and returns a new (_mapped_) array.

 <br>